autocontracts/lightstreams/white-paper.md

 <b>Lightstreams Architecture</b> - A high level architecture overview.
 </p>

-## Scaling to a Global Audience
+## Scaling for Global Demand

-The Lightstreams network will scale globally through a peer-to-peer file sharing protocol known as Permissioned Blocks.
-Using this technology means it becomes unnecessary for an intermediary to provide the infrastructure for distributing content.
-Instead, the consumers of content in the network provide the infrastructure inherently through the devices that they are using.
-A feature of peer-to-peer file sharing networks is that as demand increases for content so does bandwidth scale for serving that content.
+The Lightstreams network will dynamically scale for distributing content via a private peer-to-peer file-sharing protocol known as Permissioned Blocks.
+The benefit of using a peer-to-peer file sharing protocol it that this eliminates the need for any intermediary to provide the distribution infrastructure.
+Instead, the network participants provide the infrastructure via their own devices.
+This means that as demand increases so does bandwidth increase for distributing content.

-Each device in the network will store downloaded content on a modified version of IPFS, which is a distributed file sharing layer that is part of the Permissioned Blocks protocol.
-As part of the Permissioned Blocks protocol, IPFS has been modified such that content is only shared with those that have been permissioned to read the content, that is, users who have paid to view content.
+Each node in the network will store content on a modified version of IPFS, a file sharing layer that is part of the Permissioned Blocks protocol.
+The protocol will operate such that content is only shared with those that have been authorised, that is, they purchased the content.

+## Seeding Services

+Authors that do not wish to keep their node connected to the network can choose a seeding service for their books available to readers to download.
+These seeding nodes will provide this service for a fee that will host their books in a temporary cache until the content reaches a level of demand that it can be self-sustaining in the network.

+The fee will be a scaling price structure based on the size of the content.
+This will avoid scenarios where the seeding services could be maliciously attacked with large files.

 ## Smart Contract Sales

-There will be two different sales models for digital content that will be governed by smart contracts on the Lightstreams blockchain.
+The network will initially have two different models for selling content that will be controlled by smart contracts.

-- A direct sale between producer and consumer.
+- A direct sale between author and reader.
-- A subscription sale where a consumer pays a monthly fee to access content.
+- A subscription sale where a subscriber pays a monthly fee to read content from a subject category.

+A benefit of using a smart contract is that the allocation of sales revenue is completely transparent and traceable to all network.

 ### Direct Sales

-In a direct sale, the author sets the price of their book for sale.
-This price is set as an amount in LST tokens.
-At any time the author can choose to adjust the price of their book.
-Authors can also update the version of a published book at any time, and readers who have purchased the book will be able to view the most up to date version, or any previous version.
+In a direct sale, the author sets the price of their book as an amount of PHT tokens.
+At any time the author can choose to adjust the price of their book and the version of a published book.
+Readers who have purchased the book will be able to view the most up to date version, or any previous version.

-Accessing content will be governed by a direct sales smart contract.
-Using the Permissioned Blocks protocol, the smart contract will only grant access to the digital content to those that have purchased the content.
+Consuming content will be governed by a smart contract such that only that have purchased the content are granted access to the content in order to download to their network node.

 The process of a direct sale is as follows: